The Collegiate Mental Health Innovation Council

 Concerns about mental health on campus have grown and gained attention in recent years.
-Research and reports have shown an increasing demand for supports and services for students on campus, but many colleges and universities cannot keep up with the needs of their students.
-For students, this can mean not knowing how to get help, asking for help and getting long wait times, or not getting the needed support to navigate recovery.
+Research and reports have shown an increasing demand for supports and services on campus, but many colleges and universities cannot keep up with the needs of their students.
+For students, this can mean not knowing how to get help, asking for help and getting long wait times, or not getting the needed support to navigate higher education and their personal wellbeing.

 While awareness campaigns are an important part of the solution, we must move away from traditional thinking to find new ways to fill gaps in services on campus to support students looking for help.
 It's time to focus on creative student-led solutions and advocacy.

 With an understanding of the power of peer support and community, MHA's CMHIC is dedicated to highlighting innovation on-campus that utilizes new approaches to resources and supports available to students.